HwSwthub/STM32-Sonar-Sensor/README.md

 ## Items

-Among the different files on this github are:
+As you can see on the Github, there are different files which are:

-- STM32.zip (all codes related to sensor driving by the using of I2C and interrupts)
+* STM32.zip (all codes related to sensor driving by the using of I2C and interrupts)
-- TutorialSTM32.pdf (Full tutorial of the different steps of this project explaining the use of I2C and interrupts)
+* TutorialSTM32.pdf (Full tutorial of the different steps of this project explaining the use of I2C and interrupts)
-- Presentation.pptx (Powerpoint of the presention of the project which can give an overview about the realisation of the project)
+* Presentation.pptx (Powerpoint of the presention of the project which can give an overview about the realisation of the project)
-- Video.mp4 (Visual presentation of the different pins configuration)
+* Video.mp4 (Visual presentation of the different pins configuration)
-- DatasheetSRF02.pdf (Datasheet of the SRF02 sensor)
+* DatasheetSRF02.pdf (Datasheet of the SRF02 sensor)

 ## How to start with STM32 ?